Jo-R/A11yTalk/a11yTalkNotes.md

 so...

 - how we can we see the impacts
-- share some learning and incrementally improve how we, as a team, do this
+- share some learning and incrementally improve how we can start to move in the right direction

 ## 4 principles